JamesHBickerton/DevNotes/Notes/fullstack-html.md

 - Key elements and their uses

 ### CSS
 - It is good practice to use the rem (root em) for font-size.
 This means the font-size will scale up in relation to the root (not the parent - which is the case for the em measurement).
+- Borders go outwards, rather than inwards - so this doesn't change the width/height of an element.
+-